hramose/lgenerator/readme.md

 5. now you can check the results on the browser going to http://www.yourapp.com/employees

-¿troubles?
+**¿troubles?**
 probably you are getting an error message at this point.
-This occurs because the views are using a layout (you might change this later), but if you do not have a defined layout might use this as an example:
+This occurs because the views are using a layout (you might change this later), but if you do not have a defined layout use the example provided whith this package, simply rename `resources/views/layouts/example_default.blade.php` to `resources/views/layouts/default.blade.php`

+*or maybe you preffer create one using this as an example:*

 * create a file in `resources/views/layouts` with the name `default.blade.php`
 * copy and paste this code into the file: